 After the system has been upgraded, to remove residual data, you might want to format the extents where these minidisks were defined before the system was upgraded.

 The original disk extents can be found in the backup you created of your user directory.

-- If you are upgrading from z/VM 7.1 or 7.2 to z/VM 7.3: - Disks deleted:
+- If you are upgrading from z/VM 7.2 to z/VM 7.4: - Disks deleted:

 IDENTITY MAINT 401